usharabkhan/pss_mms/README.md

 # 🎉 PSS Membership Management System

-An application to streamline the management of memberships and event registrations for the Pakistani Students' Society.
+After witnessing delays and inefficiences in our current membership and event management process, I developed an application to streamline the management of memberships and event registrations for the Pakistani Students' Society at the University of Calgary.

 ---